suwangcompling/topicmodeling/README.md

  * Batch Variational Bayes
  * Online Variational Bayes (Stochastic)
  * Online Variational Bayes (Mini-batch)

- \nNB: For better topics, need more epochs, but difficult to do w/o having to further optimize, which affects readability.
+ NB: For better topics, need more epochs, but difficult to do w/o having to further optimize, which affects readability.